ellistrickett/ellistrickett/README.md

 # Hobbies

-I have been skateboarding over 15 years now.
+I have been skateboarding for over 15 years now.
 It is one of the most important things in my life and I owe it alot.
 From a young age, it taught me how to see the world creatively and how to push myself to achieve goals.

 I am also a keen runner and cyclist in my spare time.
 I find it also really helps to keep the mind energised ready to code.